leekwoon/rgg/README.md

 This repository provides the source codes for our paper [Refining Diffusion Planner for Reliable Behavior Synthesis by Automatic Detection of Infeasible Plans](https://arxiv.org/pdf/2310.19427.pdf) in NeurIPS 2023.

-> Currently, this repository contains only the code for the maze2d and locomotion experiments.
-We plan to update this repository after making some preparations, including code clean-up.

 ## Installation

 ```bash